oasci/pitt-biosc1630-2023f/README.md

 We value accessible, open education that should be available to anyone who seeks it.
 Thus, all materials for this course are released under the [Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) (CC-BY-SA-4.0) license.

+## Feedback and reflection

+[hypothes.is](https://web.hypothes.is/) is used to provide feedback, ask questions, and reflect on the course materials.
+After making an account, you can annotate using the "Annotation sidebar" on the right-hand side of your screen.

 ## Building the website

 This website is built using the [Jupyter Book](https://jupyterbook.org/en/stable/intro.html) framework.